Arjun-sna/arjun/content/blog/character set-and-character-encoding/character set-and-character-encoding.md

+---
+layout: post
-# Character set and Character encoding
+title:  "Character set and Character encoding"
+date:   2020-03-20 08:42:32 +0530
+categories: Computer Science
+summary: Machines understand 0s and 1s.

+---

 Machines understand 0s and 1s.
 Character sets are created to convert characters between machine code and human-readable symbols.
 For example, the character **`a`** will be encoded based on the character set when it is stored in memory.
 And when the character is displayed, a decoder is used to convert the content in the memory into a human-readable symbol.